NLeSC/rsemg/README.md

 How to get the notebooks running?
 Assuming the raw data set and metadata is available.

-1. Install all Python packages required, using conda and the environment.yaml file.
+1. Install all Python packages required, using conda and the environment.yml file.
+1a.
+The command can be something like: conda env create -f environment.yml